ngnjs/libcrypto/README.md

 10. *`getDefaultAlgorithm(pem, algorithm, type)`_string_ RSA/RSASSA-PKCS1-v1_5/P-256

 All functions marked with `*` are designed primarily for internal use, but are exposed to provide granular control over PEM creation/consumption.

+---

+## Additional Docs

+The code contains comments with syntax documentation for all methods.